Can LLMs Beat Classical Hyperparameter Optimization Algorithms? A Study on autoresearch: Related Work

 \section{Related Work}

 Classical HPO spans a wide range of approaches~\citep{bischl-dmkd23a, feurer-automlbook19a}, from random search~\citep{bergstra-jmlr12a} and Bayesian optimization with Gaussian process surrogates~\citep{snoek-nips12a} to sequential model-based approaches with random forests such as SMAC~\citep{hutter-lion11a}, tree-structured Parzen estimators such as TPE~\citep{bergstra-nips11a}, and evolution strategies such as CMA-ES~\citep{hansen2016cmaes}.
 We focus on single-task HPO methods without multi-fidelity or transfer to isolate each optimizer's ability to learn the landscape from scratch.
-Methods such as Hyperband~\citep{li-iclr17a}, BOHB~\citep{falkner-icml18a}, transfer HPO~\citep{wistuba-iclr21a, pineda-iclr24a}, and zero-shot approaches~\citep{ferreira-icml22a} could in principle be applied to this benchmark but are not in the scope of this study.
+Methods such as Hyperband~\citep{li-iclr17a}, BOHB~\citep{falkner-icml18a}, transfer HPO~\citep{wistuba-iclr21a, pineda-iclr24a}, zero-shot approaches~\citep{ferreira-icml22a}, multi-task transfer~\citep{strangmann-neuripsws24a}, and hyperparameter-robust training~\citep{ferreira-iclr22a} could in principle be applied to this benchmark but are not in the scope of this study.

 In line with the increasing interest in open-ended agentic discovery~\citep{zhang2026darwin,Novikov2025AlphaEvolveAC,lange2026shinkaevolve,liu2024llm4ad,wang2026huxleygodel}, recent work explores LLMs as components in HPO pipelines.
 While in principle, methods such as AlphaEvolve~\citep{Novikov2025AlphaEvolveAC} or ShinkaEvolve~\citep{lange2026shinkaevolve} can be tasked to optimize the objective in autoresearch, we focus only on methods tailored specifically for HPO.
-LLAMBO~\citep{ye2024llambo} uses an LLM as a surrogate model inside Bayesian optimization, replacing the Gaussian process with LLM-based performance predictions.
+LLAMBO~\citep{liu2024llambo} uses an LLM as a surrogate model inside Bayesian optimization, replacing the Gaussian process with LLM-based performance predictions.
 SLLMBO~\citep{mahammadli2024sllmbo} integrates an LLM with TPE into a joint sampler. \citet{zhang2023llmhpo} prompt LLMs directly for HP suggestions.
 LLaMA-ES~\citep{kramer2024llamaes} uses LLMs to tune CMA-ES's own hyperparameters. \citet{schwanke2025hollm} partition the search space into subregions via a bandit mechanism and use an LLM to propose candidates within each region.
 The authors further extend that to multi-objective optimization~\citep{Schwanke2026MultiObjectiveHO}.
 However, none of these methods share the classical optimizer's full internal state with the LLM, which is the key idea behind \centaur.

 Our work differs from prior work in four ways.
 First, we use autoresearch~\citep{karpathy2025autoresearch} as a real-world benchmark that naturally accommodates both classical HPO within a fixed search space and agentic LLM optimization through direct code editing, enabling a head-to-head comparison under identical conditions.
 Second, we benchmark classical and LLM methods on this task following best practices for algorithm configuration~\citep{eggensperger-jair19a}.
 Third, we automatically extract HPs from the training script via Abstract Syntax Tree (AST) parsing to control for human priors in the search space.
 Fourth, we introduce \centaur, a hybrid that explicitly passes CMA-ES's mean, $\sigma$, and $\mathbf{C}$ to the LLM, enabling optimizer-informed suggestions rather than history-only LLM reasoning.
 In contrast, LLAMBO uses the LLM as a surrogate where the acquisition function decides, SLLMBO combines LLM and TPE proposals without exposing optimizer internals, and HOLLM~\citep{schwanke2025hollm} uses spatial partitioning to constrain the LLM rather than inform it with optimizer state.